Callback Function in C Programming

 • Let’s say you are transferring the data using any communication.
 If you encounter an error, you have to inform the higher layer or upper layer.
 If you know the upper layer function’s address, then you can directly call that using the callback mechanism.

 • In Embedded Systems, the developer creates a GPIO driver that has an interrupt service routine.
 When the interrupt fires, the driver has to inform the application layer.
-The driver doesn’t care about the functionality but only that at run-time it knows what function should be called when the interrupt fires.
+The driver doesn’t care about the functionality, but only that at run-time it knows what function should be called when the interrupt fires.
 The code that will invoke the callback function within the module.
 This callback mechanism is often called as the signal handler.

-Difference between Function Pointer and Callback Functions
+Difference between Function Pointer and Callback Function

 A function pointer is a pointer that points to the function.
 Whereas, callback functions are function pointers passed as parameters of the function, which can be called back when an event occurs.